 (b) Reasonable restrictions may be placed on the time and place of the visit in order to protect the welfare of the individual or the privacy of other individuals and to avoid serious disruptions in the normal functioning of the provider.
 Arrangements shall be made for private visitation to the maximum extent possible;

 (c) Denial of visitation or restrictions for any reason other than those stated in 115 CMR 5.04(3)(b), shall be treated as a modification of the ISP, and requires compliance with the regulations governing ISP modifications.
-The human rights committee shall be notified of the intention to deny or restrict visitation.
+The human rights committee shall be notified of the intention to deny or restrict visitation no later than the next meeting following the ISP modification meeting or, in the case of the waiver of an ISP modification meeting, at the next meeting following the implementation of the ISP modification.

 (4) The right to enjoy basic goods and services without threat of denial or delay for any purpose by providers subject to 115 CMR 5.03 through 5.16.
 Basic goods and services include at least the following: